Work and sobriety: How to navigate the uncertain

 Do whatever you’re comfortable with

-In my experience, I told my most trusted colleague that I work the most with every day.
 From there, I started telling individual team members as the time felt right.
-My biggest fear is that I would fail.
+My biggest fear was that I would fail.
 And then they’d all know I couldn’t do it.

 You don’t owe anyone an explanation about choices you make to improve your life.